 You can also have columns for Latitude and Longitude values.
 This will speed up the processing of your locations, but don’t worry if you don’t have these as long as you have other address columns.
 If you do include latitude and longitude coordinates, be sure that they’re in decimal format, i.e., 35.5486465, -52.8976423, so that Mapline can read them properly.

 Mapline requires that you have AT LEAST ONE column with address-type information (Address, City, State, or Postal Code).
 To reduce any issues with your data, label the appropriate columns with the header names listed above.
 We have tried to anticipate any variations you may have to these key headers listed above.
+We also give you the option to verify your column headers to make sure that Mapline is recognizing the columns correctly.

 Ready to create your map?
 Discover Mapline’s features and get started analyzing your data.